emukidid/swiss-gc/trunk/cube/swiss/readme.txt

 *HDD features require a IDE-EXI or homemade adapter **SD features require a SDGecko or homemade adapter

+Using cheats:
+Cheats are stored in a Qoob based file format, they may be edited/updated using the included cheats editor.
+You may convert action replay codes using GCNCrypt and then add those too.
+Swiss comes with a embedded cheats database but if you have an updated one, place it as device:\cheats.qch and it will picked up and loaded instead of the internal cheats database.

 IMPORTANT:
 - 480P video mode forcing is Work in Progress - it may not work at all yet!